mfkrause/homebridge-people-x-pro/README.md

 # homebridge-people-pro

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge).
 It monitors who is at home, based on their smartphone being seen on the network recently.
-If you use the EVE.app you can also see the presence history of every person sensor (powered by fakegato).
+If you use the Elgato Eve app you can also see the history of every person sensor (powered by (fakegato)[https://github.com/simont77/fakegato-history]).

 It can also optionally spin up a webserver and receive webhooks sent by location-aware mobile apps (such as [Locative](https://my.locative.io), which can use iBeacons and geofencing to provide faster and more accurate location information.